TarynEwens/australian-women-stem-groups/README.md

 <br>

 ## Contributions
 Your contributions are always welcome!
 Please ensure to always include the [type](#type) and how people can support the group.
+If the type is unknown, please try your best to find out before submitting.